 If you are looking for a simplified version of a traditional Thanksgiving dessert look no more.
-This is a quick and simple, yet can be elegant too all by the way you serve it.
-I got this idea for a site called A Little Lovliness.
+These pumpkin sundaes are a quick and simple, yet can be elegant too all by the way you serve it.
+I got this idea from a site called A Little Lovliness.
 Melissa’s site is simply lovely.
 I must say I would love to attend a party hosted by her or receive a gift from her.
 She is amazing and her photography is gorgeous.

 Here is a list of other great desserts you could use if you want to break tradition.